HengyueLi/FortranList/README.md

 It is similar to a one dimensional array.
 But one need not to give the length at the declaration.

 It is suitable to store large quantities of values.
+Also a fast method of abstracting date is contained.
+Here is a example of introdction of some of the major functions.
+More functions can be found in source code directly.

 ## example: